 System Information (SI) is divided into the MIB and a number of SIBs where:

-- the MIB is always transmitted on the BCH with a periodicity of 80 ms and repetitions made within 80 ms [17, Section 7.1] and it includes parameters that are needed to acquire SIB1 from the cell;
+- the MIB is always transmitted on the BCH with a periodicity of 80 ms and repetitions made within 80 ms [17, Section 7.1] and it includes parameters that are needed to acquire SIB1 from the cell.
+Within a modification period the MIB content (except systemFrameNumber value) do not change;

 - the SIB1 is transmitted on the DL-SCH with variable periodicity as specified in [TS 38.213, Section 13] and repetitions are made within 160ms.
 The default periodicity of SIB1 is 20ms but the actual periodicity is up to network implementation.
 For pattern 1, SIB1 transmission period is 20ms.
 For pattern 2/3, SIB1 transmission period is the same as the SSB period [13].
 SIB1 includes information regarding the availability and scheduling (e.g. mapping of SIBs to SI message, periodicity, SI-window size) of other SIBs with an indication whether one or more SIBs are only provided on-demand and, in that case, the configuration needed by the UE to perform the SI request.
-SIB1 is cell-specific SIB;
+SIB1 is cell-specific SIB.
+Within a modification period the SIB1 content do not change except perhaps a change in si-SchedulingInfo for warning message, if and when required;

 - SIBs other than SIB1 are carried in SystemInformation (SI) messages, which are transmitted on the DL-SCH.
 Only SIBs having the same periodicity can be mapped to the same SI message.
 Each SI message is transmitted within periodically occurring time domain windows (referred to as SI-windows with same length for all SI messages).
 Any SIB except SIB1 can be configured to be cell specific or area specific.
 The cell specific SIB is applicable only within a cell that provides the SIB while the area specific SIB is applicable within an area referred to as SI area and identified by systemInformationAreaID;